-Permitted X1

-Permitted with Exception X Not Permitted
+■ Permitted X Permitted with x Not Exception Permitted

-- The Urban Block building type is permitted on Blocks 12 and 13 only.
-The Lei Building type is permitted on Blocks 12 and 13 - The Lei Building type is permitted on Blocks 12 and 13 only. - Raised Frontages are only allowed in Flood Zones to accommodate necessary flood elevation and shall not be used in other locations. - Gallery and Arcades are only permitted on Pensacola Street. - Gallery and Arcades shall contain retail use. - Chinatown Shopfronts are only allowed on the thoroughfares indicated in Figure FT.6. - Office uses shall be limited to home occupations. - Retail uses shall be limited to corner stores and neighborhood-serving retail, which must be at block corners or along Piikoi Street, Pensacola Street, and King Street only. - Civic uses shall be limited to neighborhood-scaled functions such as fire stations, meeting rooms, and churches. - Civic uses shall be on lots no greater than 20,000 square feet.
+- The Urban Block building type is permitted on Blocks 12 and 13 only - and 13 only.
+The Lei Building type is permitted on Blocks 12 and 13 only. - Raised Frontages are only allowed in Flood Zones to accommodate necessary flood elevation and shall not be used in other locations. - Gallery and Arcades are only permitted on Pensacola Street - Gallery and Arcades shall contain retail use. - Chinatown Shopfronts are only allowed on the thoroughfares indicated in Figure FT.6. - Office uses shall be limited to home occupations. - Retail uses shall be limited to corner stores and neighborhood-serving retail, which must be at block corners or along Piikoi Street, Pensacola Street, and King Street only. - Civic uses shall be limited to neighborhood-scaled functions such as fire stations, meeting rooms, and churches - Civic uses shall be on lots no greater than 20,000 square feet.